-Introduction
+I. Introduction

-Pursuant to the 1982 United Nations Convention on the Law of the Sea (UNCLOS) and the 1994 Agreement relating to the Implementation of Part XI of 1994 Agreement, the International Seabed Authority (ISA) is mandated to organize and control activities in the Area on behalf of humankind as a whole, while taking the measures necessary to ensure effective protection for the marine environment from harmful effects which may arise from such activities.
+- 1. Pursuant to the 1982 United Nations Convention on the Law of the Sea and the 1994 Agreement relating to the Implementation of Part XI of the Convention, the International Seabed Authority is mandated to organize and control activities in the Area on behalf of humankind as a whole, while taking the measures necessary to ensure effective protection for the marine environment from harmful effects which may arise from such activities.
 All activities in the Area must be carried out for the benefit of humankind as a whole, taking into particular consideration the interests and needs of developing States.
-ISA must provide for the equitable sharing of financial and other economic benefits derived from activities in the Area.
-Such benefits include specific programmes aimed at strengthening the capacities of developing States and technologically less developed States, as well as programmes designed to promote the effective participation of developing States in activities in the Area, including through technical assistance and scientific cooperation programmes in marine science and technology and the protection and preservation of the marine environment.

-The duty of ISA to develop and implement mechanisms to build capacity for developing States, in accordance with its mandate under the UNCLOS and the 1994 Agreement, is recognized in the strategic plan of ISA for the period 2019-2023.1 Such mechanisms should be aimed at promoting and encouraging the transfer of technology to developing States2 and expanding opportunities for participation in activities in the Area.
-Members of ISA have identified that a key challenge lies in the development of mechanisms, including capacity-building programmes, that ensure the fully integrated participation of developing States in activities in the Area at all levels.
-Strategic direction 5 (Build capacity for developing States) and strategic direction 6 (Ensure fully integrated participation by developing States) are aimed at accomplishing this objective.

-Capacity-building and training have been an integral feature of ISA's activities since its establishment.
-Since 2000, various programmes and initiatives have been developed and implemented by ISA to strengthen the capacities of developing States and technologically less developed States.
+The Authority must provide for the equitable sharing of financial and other economic benefits derived from activities in the Area.
+Such benefits include specific programmes aimed at strengthening the capacities of developing States and technologically less developed States, as well as programmes designed to promote the effective participation of developing States in activities in the Area, including through technical assistance and scientific cooperation programmes in marine science and technology and the protection and preservation of the marine environment. - 2.
+The duty of the Authority to develop and implement mechanisms to build capacity for developing States, in accordance with its mandate under the Convention and the 1994 Agreement, is recognized in the strategic plan of the Authority for the period 2019-2023.
+Such mechanisms should be aimed at promoting and encouraging the transfer of technology to developing States and expanding opportunities for participation in activities in the Area.
+Members of the Authority have identified that a key challenge lies in the development of mechanisms, including capacity-building programmes, that ensure the fully integrated participation of developing States in activities in the Area at all levels.
+Strategic direction 5 (Build capacity for developing States) and strategic direction 6 (Ensure fully integrated participation by developing States) are aimed at accomplishing this objective. - 3.
+Capacity-building and training have been an integral feature of the Authority's activities since its establishment.
+Since 2000, various programmes and initiatives have been developed and implemented by the Authority to strengthen the capacities of developing States and technologically less developed States.
 In general, most of them have been successful, as they created the enabling conditions to build the capacities of many individuals while strengthening institutional capacities.

-A recent review of the contribution of ISA to the achievement of the 2030 Agenda for Sustainable Development found that the work of ISA on capacity development and institutional strengthening contributed to Sustainable Development Goals 4 (quality education), 5 (gender equality), 8 (decent work and economic growth), 9 (industry, innovation and infrastructure), 14 (life below water), 16 (peace, justice and strong institutions) and 17 (partnerships for the Goals).
+A recent review of the contribution of the Authority to the achievement of the 2030 Agenda for Sustainable Development found that the work of the Authority on capacity development and institutional strengthening contributed to Sustainable Development Goals 4 (quality education), 5 (gender equality), 8 (decent work and economic growth), 9 (industry, innovation and infrastructure), 14 (life below water), 16 (peace, justice and strong institutions) and 17 (partnerships for the Goals).
+Interviews with former trainees of the Authority highlighted the direct and impactful contribution of

-See ISBA/24/A/10, annex
+&lt;sup>1 See ISBA/24/A/10, annex.

-See UNCLOS, arts.
+&lt;sup>2 See Convention, arts.
 144, 273 and 274.

-Ibid. art.
+&lt;sup>3 Ibid, art.
 148.

-See ISBA/26/A/2, ISBA/26/A/2/Add.1 and ISBA/26/A/7.
+&lt;sup>4 See ISBA/26/A/2, ISBA/26/A/2/Add.1 and ISBA/26/A/7.

-See International Seabed Authority, "The contribution of the International Seabed Authority to the achievement of the 2030 Agenda for Sustainable Development", 2021.
-Available at https://isa.org.jm/files/files/documents/ISA\Contribution\to\the\SDGs\2021.pdf
+&lt;sup>5 See International Seabed Authority, "The contribution of the International Seabed Authority to the achievement of the 2030 Agenda for Sustainable Development", 2021.
+Available at https://isa.org.jm/files/files/documents/ISA\Contribution\to\the\SDGs\2021.pdf.